-If you are at the command line (eg: bash) and want a command to run in background you simply add an “&” at the end of the command, eg:
+If you are at the command line and want a process to run in the background, you add an & at the end of the command:

 sleep 10 && echo "Done!" &